WZTourney/wztourney.github.io/docs/index.md

 ### Bonus Points Scoring

-In an effort to make the tournament gameplay more interesting, engaging, compelling, and competitive we have designed additional ways to gain extra points to add to your teams scorecard.
+In an effort to make the tournament gameplay more interesting, engaging, compelling, and competitive we have designed additional ways to gain extra points to add to your teams scorecard. **Remember, bonuses can be stacked.**

 #### Contract Killer Bonus